MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CREATEOUTSTREAM-Function--BLOB-.md

  *TextEncoding*
  Value: **MsDos**, **UTF8**, **UTF16**, or **Windows**

  Optionally, you can specify the encoding on the stream.
-By specifying the text encoding, you ensure that all the language\-specific characters are represented correctly in [!INCLUDE[navnow](includes/navnow_md.md)] when you read data and write data.
+By specifying the text encoding, you ensure that all the language-specific characters are represented correctly in [!INCLUDE[navnow](includes/navnow_md.md)] when you read data and write data.
 The following example illustrates how you can set the encoding to Windows when you create a stream for a BLOB field.

 ```
 MyTable.MyBLOBfield.CREATEOUTSTREAM(MyStream, TextEncoding.WINDOWS)